RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ### expand()
 This command will expand (aka, answer/fill) your query graph in an edge-by-edge fashion, intelligently selecting which KPs to use for each edge.
 It selects KPs from the SmartAPI Registry based on the meta information provided by their TRAPI APIs (when available), whether they have an endpoint running a matching TRAPI version, and whether they have an endpoint with matching maturity.
 For each QEdge, it queries the selected KPs in parallel; it will timeout for a particular KP if it decides it's taking too long to respond.
 You may also optionally specify a particular KP to use via the 'kp' parameter (described below).

-Current candidate KPs include (for TRAPI 1.3, maturity 'development'): infores:arax-drug-treats-disease, infores:arax-normalized-google-distance, infores:automat-biolink, infores:automat-ctd, infores:automat-drug-central, infores:automat-gtex, infores:automat-gtopdb, infores:automat-gwas-catalog, infores:automat-hetio, infores:automat-hgnc, infores:automat-hmdb, infores:automat-human-goa, infores:automat-icees-kg, infores:automat-intact, infores:automat-ontology-hierarchy, infores:automat-panther, infores:automat-pharos, infores:automat-robokop, infores:automat-uberongraph, infores:automat-viral-proteome, infores:cam-kp, infores:cohd, infores:connections-hypothesis, infores:genetics-data-provider, infores:molepro, infores:rtx-kg2, infores:service-provider-trapi, infores:spoke, infores:sri-reference-kg, infores:text-mining-provider-cooccurrence.
+Current candidate KPs include (for TRAPI 1.4, maturity 'development'): infores:arax-drug-treats-disease, infores:arax-normalized-google-distance, infores:automat-gwas-catalog, infores:automat-hgnc, infores:automat-icees-kg, infores:automat-panther, infores:automat-sri-reference-kg, infores:cohd, infores:connections-hypothesis, infores:cqs, infores:genetics-data-provider, infores:knowledge-collaboratory, infores:molepro, infores:openpredict, infores:rtx-kg2, infores:service-provider-trapi, infores:spoke, infores:text-mining-provider-cooccurrence.

 (Note that this list of KPs may change unexpectedly based on the SmartAPI registry.)

 **Notes specific to usage of ARAX's internal KPs:**
  1. NGD: The 'infores:arax-normalized-google-distance' KP uses ARAX's in-house normalized google distance (NGD) database to expand a query graph; it returns edges between nodes with an NGD value below a certain threshold.
 This threshold is currently hardcoded as 0.5, though this will be made configurable/smarter in the future.
-2. DTD: The 'infores:arax-drug-treats-disease' KP uses ARAX's in-house drug-treats-disease (DTD) database (built from GraphSage model) to expand a query graph; it returns edges between nodes with a DTD probability above a certain threshold.
-The default threshold is currently set to 0.8.
-If you set this threshold below 0.8, you should also set DTD_slow_mode=True otherwise a warninig will occur.
-This is because the current DTD database only stores the pre-calcualted DTD probability above or equal to 0.8.
-Therefore, if an user set threshold below 0.8, it will automatically switch to call DTD model to do a real-time calculation and this will be quite time-consuming.
-In addition, if you call DTD database, your query node type would be checked.
-In other words, the query node has to have a sysnonym which is drug or disease.
-If you don't want to check node type, set DTD_slow_mode=true to call DTD model to do a real-time calculation.

 #### parameters: